To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 Pass Benefits

-These passes provide patrons 50% off general admission to the Currier Museum of Art in Manchester, NH for 2 adults and all youth family members (13-17 years).
+These passes provide patrons 50% off general admission to the Currier Museum of Art in Manchester, NH for TWO adults and ANY youth family members (13-17 years).
 Ages 12 and under are always free.
-This is just a reservation!, pick up the physical pass at the Adult Circulation Desk.

 Isabella Stewart Gardner Museum